-TDS is Total Dissolved Solids present in your water.
+TDS is the Total Dissolved Solids present in your water.
 TDS is composed of inorganic salts & small amounts of organic substances which are dissolved in water.
 Safe levels of TDS for the human body are under 500 PPM.
 Generally, groundwater (water for bore wells, and tube wells) has high TDS unlike surface waters (water from rivers, lakes, reservoirs, and ponds).

 While you may come across many water purifiers online, the below-mentioned parameters will help you decide which one is the best water purifier for home use.

 Different types of water purifiers – which one is suitable for your water?

-Is your water surface water (from rivers and lakes) which has been supplied by the municipality or is it groundwater (from borewells, supplied by tankers) or mixture of both?
+Is your water surface water (from rivers and lakes) that has been supplied by the municipality or is it groundwater (from borewells, supplied by tankers) or a mixture of both?

 Suppose it is surface water, supplied by the municipal corporation.
 In that case, chances are that the TDS (dissolved impurities) are low and you need to only protect yourself from microbiological impurities like bacteria and viruses.
 However, if your water is groundwater supplied by tankers, there may be a higher level of dissolved impurities, altering the taste of the water, and at higher levels may affect your long-term health.